charleymroberts/flashcards/README.md

 ## Testing undertaken

-I reguarly checked the functioning and design of the game throughout its development.
+I regularly checked the functioning and design of the game throughout its development.
 I used the DevTools checker for various sizes of phone and tablet screens to check the responsiveness of the design during initial stages of development, and checked the functioning and design again on actual phones and tablets once it was deployed to GitHub Pages.
 The design is tested down to a width of 320px (e.g. smaller phone screens).

 ### Checkers used and results